-The router should work with most USB-compliant external flash and hard drives.
-For the most up-to-date list of USB drives supported by the router, go to:
+The router works with most USB-compliant external flash and hard drives.
+For the most up-to-date list of USB drives that the router supports, go to:

 http://kbserver.netgear.com/readyshare

 The router supports both read and write for FAT16, FAT32, NTFS, and Linux file systems (EXT2 and EXT3).